Intrinsic Robotic Introspection: Learning Internal States From Neuron Activations

 \subsection{Experiment 1: Learning Internal States}

 To build an internal state for BBRL, we execute the reactive network using hardcoded behaviours.
 At each timestep we collect the resulting hidden activations when the environment observation is feed-forwarded through the reactive network.
 Each vector of hidden activations is stored along with its corresponding behaviour to create an activations dataset.
 We then train a VAE to reconstruct the hidden activations following the strategy discussed in Section \ref{sec:mats}. t-SNE \cite{Maaten08visualizingdata} was used to visualise the latent space, and the behaviour labels from the activations dataset were used to label the latent space points.
 Fig. \ref{fig:vae-latent} shows the latent space of the VAE when encoding the validation dataset.

 From Fig. \ref{fig:vae-latent}, we can observe that there is not a clear grouping in the activations.
 However, one interesting aspect is how the latent codes for the behaviours appear to merge between each other, denoting transitions between the robot's behaviours.
 That is, the latent codes for approach (blue) appear to merge into the latent codes for grasp (red) and likewise for grasp and retract (green).
-This indicates that the latent space has encoded a non-linear representation of the internal states, and organises the temporal execution of the behaviours into a static representation that can be employed during task execution.
+This indicates that the latent space has encoded a nonlinear representation of the internal states, and organises the temporal execution of the behaviours into a static representation that can be employed during task execution.